Nonclassicality of induced coherence witnessed by contextuality: Methodology

 In Eq. (\ref{eq4}), two interaction regimes of SPDC are evident.
-In the low-gain regime (equivalent to the single photon pumped regime) the input laser light is so weak that the simultaneous generation of bi-photons in two crystals is negligible.
-Consequently, the inducing of emission due to the presence of aligned idler photons in each crystal is negligible, too.
-This regime is related to the term proportional to $\alpha_{p}$ in Eq. (\ref{eq4}).
-Therefore in the low-gain regime Eq. (\ref{eq4}) is equivalent to
+In the low-gain regime, the input laser light is so weak that the simultaneous generation of single photon-pair in both crystals is negligible.
+In addition, the probability of multiphoton-pair generation is low, as well.
+Therefore in such a regime of interaction, only one photon of each signal and idler is in the setup.
+This leads to the absence of the necessary idler photon for the stimulation of induced emission.
+This regime of interaction which is related to the term proportional to $\alpha_{p}$ in Eq. (\ref{eq4}) acts as the single photon pumped regime.
+Under this condition, Eq. (\ref{eq4}) is reduced to

-Another interaction regime in Eq. (\ref{eq4}) is related to the term $\alpha_{p}^{2}$ which is proportional to a high-gain source regime.
-In such a regime, the same number of signal photons can make quantum interference.
-This is in contrast with the high-gain regime in which the term proportional to the $\alpha_{p}^{3}$ and higher orders of $\alpha_{p}$ is taken place.
-In this regime of interaction, different photon numbers of signal build up the quantum interference \cite{controlling}.
-Although in the low-gain regime, the induced coherency is most probable, in both regimes of high-gain source and high-gain the induced emission is dominant.
+Another interaction regime in Eq. (\ref{eq4}) is related to the high-gain regime (the term $\alpha_{p}^{2}$ and higher order of $\alpha_{p}$).
+For such a strong pumping the first beamsplitter provides sufficient pumps for both NLs.
+Therefore, the photon-pair generation occurs in each NL.
+Here two types of stimulated processes may be accessible: (i) induced emission due to stimulation of SPDC process by multi-pair generation in high pump power inside of each NL ($\ket{2_{s_1}}$ and $\ket{2_{s_2}}$); (ii) induced emission by idler photons that their path identity is achieved ($\sqrt{2}\ket{1_{s_1}}\ket{1_{s_2}}$).
+In the higher order of $\alpha_{p}$, however, these two types of processes appear simultaneously ($\ket{2_{s_1}}\ket{1_{s_2}}$ and $\ket{1_{s_1}}\ket{2_{s_2}}$).
+Similar to \cite{controlling}, the term $\alpha_{p}^{2}$ is known as a high-gain source and the higher order of $\alpha_{p}$s refers to the high-gain regime.
+Again, it is worth mentioning that, in the low-gain regime, induced coherence is most probable, while induced emission dominates in the high-gain source and regime.

+Now, to observe an unambiguous quantum mechanical distinction, nonclassical correlation measurements of generated photons are needed.
+This can be done using quantum contextuality as a general framework of a nonclassicality test in which a simple noncontextual inequality should be tested.
+To examine such a method, the extension of the ZWM setup from two to at least three crystals is necessary.
+This, including the results of different pumping regimes, is presented in the next subsection.